Audio/MIDI multitrack recording software

 The keyboard shortcuts are not visible in touchscreen mode.

-Note for Windows 11 users: you should go to Settings and switch off 'Three- and four-finger touch gestures', located under 'Bluetooth & Devices'.
+Note for Windows 11 users: go to Settings and switch off "Three- and four-finger touch gestures" under "Bluetooth & Devices".
 These gestures interfere with keyboard playing.

-Tip: you may find your multi-touch screen responds slowly to a single finger, and any fingers you add are detected much faster.
-In this case you can keep one finger on the screen while playing the keyboard, and use other fingers to actually play notes.
+Tip: a multi-touch screen may respond slowly to a single finger, but any added fingers are detected faster.
+In this case, keep one finger on the screen and use other fingers to play notes.

 Autodetect Keyboard Channel

-If the Recording options menu's Autodetect Keyboard Channel option is active (this is the default setting) recording MIDI tracks will respond to messages on all channels.
-This means that you won't have to worry about the actual MIDI channel being used, it just works.
+If the Recording options menu's Autodetect Keyboard Channel option is active (this is the default setting), recording MIDI tracks will respond to messages on all channels.
+This means that you won't have to worry about which MIDI channel is being used.

 The Autodetect Keyboard Channel feature will disable itself automatically if there are multiple recording MIDI tracks and they're not all recording the same channel.
-This means that you won't have to turn it off in order to be able to record two tracks using two keyboards.
+This means you won't need to turn it off to record two tracks using two keyboards.

 You can turn off Autodetect Keyboard Channel if data is coming in on multiple MIDI channels and you want to record just one of them.